bnb-chain/node/doc/Spec.md

 2. Token Store if there is change
 3. Fee Store is there is change
 4. Listed Pairs Store if there is change
-5.

-##### Order Match
+#### Order Match
 The most number of requests are expected to be orders.
-After the block is committed:
+After the block is concluded, the below code would be called in the `EndBlock` in the `ABCI` application:
 1. iterate all the new order requests, new orders in the new block would be inserted into the order book; while cancel order would be located from the outstanding order map and net off from the order book;
 2. perform match among all the left orders and generate all the trades
 3. clear the fully filled orders from order book